radekwlsk/ql-library/README.md

 superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.

-#### Graphene
+#### Strawberry

-Graphene is a library for GraphQL API implementation.
-All the requests to GraphQL server are handled by a single URL and Graphene's `GraphQLView` view.
+Strawberry is a library for GraphQL API implementation.
+All the requests to GraphQL server are handled by a single URL and Strawberry's `GraphQLView` view.
 The view has a parameter to enable a web-based integrated development environment, GraphiQL (`graphiql=True`).
 If you set the GraphQL endpoint behind an authorization feature like a token, this tool becomes inconvenient to use because of the need to modify